AMReX-Fusion/Furnace/Docs/source/Introduction.rst

 Development Model
 =================

-Furnace is developed on github (https://github.com/amrex-astro/Furnace ).
+Logi is developed on github (https://github.com/amrex-astro/Logi ).
 The ``main`` branch is stable and can be used for day-to-day science.
 New changes are made via pull requests to the ``development`` branch.
 This is where the ongoing regression testing